imsk17/GBU-Agenda/README.md

 If you find that one of your pull reviews does not pass the CI server check due to a code style conflict, you can easily fix it by running: `flutter format --set-exit-if-changed . && flutter analyze .`

-## Flutter development

-GBUAgenda is an app that attempts to use the latest cutting edge libraries and tools.
-As a summary:

-- Uses [Riverpod](https://riverpod.dev) for State Management needs.
-- Uses [GetIt](https://pub.dev/packages/get_it) for Dependency Injection.

 ## Contributions